MedlinePlus ad-free website on acne. Treatment, medication and skin care for acne

 Brief overview of melanoma, basal cell carcinoma (with picture) and squamous cell carcinoma; moles, prevention. safe sun behavior and more

+What you need to know about melanoma skin cancer from ACS.
 Overview and details about melanoma, including risk factors, by the American Cancer Society.
 Great place to start

 The top 10 of 20 most expensive conditions that people get hospitalized for are led by Septicemia, osteoarthritis, liveborn infants, complication of device, implant or graft; heart attack (AMI), congestive heart failure (CHF), back problems, pneumonia, coronary atherosclerosis and acute cerebrovascular disease.
 The full list identifies 20 health conditions that cost the nation the most in hospital charges in 2013.
 The top 10 represented nearly half (48%) of the total national hospital bill.
 For Medicaid patients, mood disorders, schizophrenia and previous C-section were in the top 10.
 For the uninsured, diabetes with complications was the 4th most expensive condition.
 15-page Statistical Brief #204 by AHRQ uses 2013 HCUP data; published May 2016